garrrettt/garrrettt.github.io/about.md

 Aside from specific technologies, I believe that good documentation and abstraction are critical for high quality code.
 Documenting my code with descriptions, well thought out types, and a README is essential for other programmers to understand and work with my code quickly.
-I believe that good code is loosely coupled and modular leading to high maintainability and adaptability to changing business needs.
+I believe that good code is tested, loosely coupled, and modular, leading to high maintainability and adaptability to changing business needs.

 <h2>Education</h2>